Written on Nov 4, 2016 10:30:00 AM

 Also according to the FLHSMV, there were 243,316 reported injuries arising from these crashes, and 2,939 fatalities.

-While we hope that you never have to deal with an auto accident injury, knowing what kind of injuries are common can help you be prepared should the worst happen.
+While we hope that you never have to deal with an auto accident injury, knowing what kinds of injuries are common can help you be prepared should the worst happen.

 Common injuries from a car accident in Florida include (but are not limited to):